nvda-es/devguides_translation/original_docs/developer_guide.md

 ## 6\.
 Remote Python Console

-A remote Python console is available for situations where remote debugging of NVDA is useful.
+A remote Python console is available in source builds of NVDA, for situations where remote debugging of NVDA is useful.
 It is similar to the local Python console discussed above, but is accessed via TCP.

 Please be aware that this is a huge security risk.
-You should only enable it if you are connected to trusted networks.
+It is not available in binary builds distributed by NV Access, and You should only enable it if you are connected to trusted networks.

 ### 6.1.
 Usage